 Longitudinal Data Analysis Using Structural Equation Modeling

-For the past eight years, Professor Paul Allison has been teaching his acclaimed two-day seminars on Longitudinal Data Analysis Using SAS and Longitudinal Data Analysis Using Stata.
+For the past ten years, Professor Paul Allison has been teaching his acclaimed two-day seminars on Longitudinal Data Analysis Using SAS and Longitudinal Data Analysis Using Stata.
 In this new seminar he takes up where those courses leave off, with methods for analyzing panel data using software for structural equation modeling (SEM).